A BIM collaboration platform offers the building professional all the necessary working tools in order to operate correctly with the BIM methodology.

-Working with the BIM methodology means using technology to integrate the various design disciplines involved in the project while implementing other advantages, such as:
+Working with the BIM methodology means using technology to integrate the various design disciplines involved in a project.

 Hence the need for a BIM collaborative platform based on open systems.